Hiking New Zealand Guide

 As with our shorter walks and day hikes, there are multi-day hikes to suit most abilities, although you do need to be comfortable hiking for consecutive days across varying terrain and in any weather conditions.
 Unless you choose to take a fully-guided hike, you’ll also need to carry all your own gear and supplies with you, including your sleeping bag and cooking utensils.

-Of all New Zealand’s multi-day hikes, our nine (soon to be 10) Great Walks are widely viewed as the best hiking in New Zealand and the most spectacular.
-They are New Zealand’s premier walking tracks and included in their number is the world-renowned Milford Track, dubbed ‘the finest walk in the world’.
+Of all New Zealand’s multi-day hikes, our nine (soon to be 10) Great Walks are widely viewed as our best hiking and the most spectacular.
+They are our premier walking tracks and included in their number is the world-renowned Milford Track, dubbed ‘the finest walk in the world’.

-From the top of the North Island to the far South, these incredible tracks will lead hikers through New Zealand’s most beautiful backcountry, following coastal New Zealand hiking trails, through lush green valleys and over rugged alpine passes.
+From the top of the North Island to the far South, these incredible tracks will lead hikers through the most beautiful backcountry, following coastal trails, through lush green valleys and over rugged alpine passes.
 On many a traveller’s bucket-list, New Zealand’s Great Walks are sure to delight in terms of both scenery and experience, so you can enjoy the best hiking in New Zealand while you’re here.

 Managed by the Department of Conservation, Great Walks tracks are well-maintained and signposted, so despite their somewhat remote locations, hikers are not likely to get lost.
 That said though, please stay on the clearly-marked trail and don’t be tempted to wander off into the bush.

-You can opt to walk the full length of these tracks over the course of a few days, or you can choose a section and enjoy a day hike –a popular way to experience our Great Walks if your time in New Zealand is limited.
+You can opt to walk the full length of these tracks over the course of a few days, or you can choose a section and enjoy a day hike –a popular way to experience our Great Walks if your time is limited.

 DOC huts along the Great Walks hiking trails are some of the most comfortable (although you’ll still need to pack most of your own gear) and there’s usually a hut warden in residence who will be able to tell you a bit about the area, as well as keep you updated on the weather forecast.